rrlove/git-stone-soup/_episodes/01-basics.md

 - "Version control also allows many people to work in parallel."
 ---

-We'll start by exploring how version control can be used to keep track of what one person did and when.
-Even if you aren't collaborating with other people, automated version control is much better than this situation:
+Many of you may use a form of version control already.
+The comic below shows an example of informal version control by file name that is probably all too familiar to most of us:

 [![Piled Higher and Deeper by Jorge Cham, http://www.phdcomics.com/comics/archive_print.php?comicid=1531](../fig/phd101212s.png)](http://www.phdcomics.com)